 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together follows:

-- Identity Data means your company name, your first name, surname, job title and country.
+- Identity Data means your company name, your first name, surname, images, job title and country.

 - Contact Data means your company name, billing address, delivery address, professional email address and telephone numbers.

 - Financial Data means your billing personnel, bank account and payment card details.